 If you choose not to have your notes sent to you, all hard-copy medical notes are securely shredded and disposed of after 3 months at no cost to you.

 Yes.
-It is a requirement by the Home Office and Police firearm departments that a medical certificate provided by a verifying doctor has a GMC number and a current licence to practice as either a GP or is on the Specialist Register with the General Medical Council (GMC) medical register: Learn more.
-Our medical certificates are accepted by all Police firearm departments in England and Wales.
+The Home Office statutory guidance requires that a firearms medical pro forma is provided by a GMC registered doctor and has a current licence to practice as either a GP or is on the Specialist Register with the General Medical Council (GMC): Learn more.

 If you are unable to provide a GP practice email address and you don't have access to a printer, your pre-written consent letters are printed by ShootCert and posted to your home address.
 You are then required to hand-deliver them to your GP practice.
 We recommend you do this because it improves engagement between you and the practice for requests of this nature.
 It also gives your surgery the opportunity to discuss their consent protocols and confirm your identity.
 Therefore, take some ID with you in case they ask.